redhat-cap-exchange/my-thai-star-workshop/docs/lab2.md

 ### Build the app in OpenShift

 1. Navigate to the new project
-2. Manually create a new Java app: Browse Catalog - Red Hat OpenJDK8
+2. Manually create a new Java app: `Browse Catalog - Red Hat OpenJDK8`
-3. Complete the configuration wizzard
+3. Complete the configuration wizzard:
   - Name of the app
-  - Point to you app code
+  - Point to the repo: [https://github.com/devonfw/my-thai-star.git](https://github.com/devonfw/my-thai-star.git)
-  - Advanced options: git branch, context dir
+  - Advanced options:
+    - Branch: `develop`
+    - Context: `java/mtsj`

 Watch the build & deploy process ...